-How I Learned to Make Peace with the Fitness Lifestyle (My Fitness Journey – Vertex Fitness Diary 1)
+Fitness Lifestyle, How I Learned to Make Peace with It – (My Fitness Journey – Vertex Fitness Diary 1)

 When I first had the opportunity to work with Dwayne Wimmer at Vertex Fitness, I signed on without thinking about it too much.
 I knew that if I thought about it too much, I would try to punk out of it.
 I used to brag about how much I hated exercising.
 I’m hypoglycemic, and with a metabolism that high, I just don’t put on much weight.
 I also hate the weight loss industry.
 I hate the kind of advertising that tells women that they have to prepare their bodies for the beach, as though the sight of a woman’s body could be such a great offense that she must make it more acceptable for strangers.
 Screw that.
 I hated fitness advertising, I hated women’s magazine standards, and by extension I decided that I hated the fitness lifestyle.

 I still hate women mags and deceitful fitness advertising, but I’ve decided to no longer take that out on my own body.
 My body is a temple, and I was treating mine like crap.
 I’m naturally small and thin, so no one ever said so, but I was not in great shape.
 I could barely walk up two flights of stairs without being winded.
 I’m a copywriter, which means long hours hunched over a keyboard and almost zero hours outside.
 When I got the opportunity to work with Dwayne at Vertex Fitness, I didn’t think about the fitness lifestyle, I just told him I would show up, and I did.